Scaling the weight parameters in Markov logic networks and relational logistic regression models: Introduction

 \subsection{Aims of the Paper}

 This paper has three main objectives: First, we introduce a representation of the probability of an atom in a grounding of an MLN as the integral of a function $\mathrm{sigmoid}(\delta_{R(\vec{x})}^{T,n}(\mathbb{\mathfrak{X}}))$ directly derived from the weight parameters of the model.
-We then use this tool to evaluate the asymptotic probabilities (with increasing domain size) of two examples, and we see that neither MLN nor the scaled DA-MLN prove adequate to ensure an asymptotic behaviour that actually depends on the parameters of the model: $R(x)$ in the (DA-)MLN given by $P\Rightarrow R(x):w$, and $Q(x)$ in the (DA-)MLN given by $P\wedge Q(x)\wedge R(x,y)$.
+We then use this tool to evaluate the asymptotic probabilities (with increasing domain size) of two examples, and we see that neither MLNs nor the scaled DA-MLNs prove adequate to ensure an asymptotic behaviour that actually depends on the parameters of the model: $R(x)$ in the (DA-)MLN given by $P\Rightarrow R(x):w$, and $Q(x)$ in the (DA-)MLN given by $P\wedge Q(x)\wedge R(x,y)$.

-Then, we adapt domain-size dependent scaling of weights to a directed analogue of MLN, the RLR introduced by Kazemi et al. (2014a, 2014b), to obtain a formalism that we call ``Domain-size Aware Relational Logistic Regression'' (DA-RLR) in analogy to DA-MLN.
-We show that the weight-independent asymptotic behaviour that was exemplified above for MLN and DA-MLN does not occur in DA-RLR; in fact, we provide an algorithm to determine the asymptotic probabilities.
+Second, we adapt domain-size dependent scaling of weights to a directed analogue of MLNs, the RLRs introduced by Kazemi et al. (2014a, 2014b), to obtain a formalism that we call Domain-size Aware Relational Logistic Regression (DA-RLR) in analogy to DA-MLNs.
+We show that the weight-independent asymptotic behaviour that was exemplified above for MLNs and DA-MLNs does not occur in DA-RLRs; in fact, we provide an algorithm to determine the asymptotic probabilities.
 To the best of our knowledge, this is the first StarAI formalism for which such a complete characterisation of the asymptotic probabilities from the supplied parameters is known.

-Furthermore, the natural interpretation of scaled weight parameters as weighting proportions, rather than raw numbers, of influencing factors, allows us to investigate whether possible scenarios of changing domain sizes are more adequately covered by a scaled or an unscaled model.
+Finally, the natural interpretation of scaled weight parameters as weighting proportions, rather than raw numbers, of influencing factors, allows us to investigate whether possible scenarios of changing domain sizes are more adequately covered by a scaled or an unscaled model.
 We will discuss with reference to examples of both real and toy models from the existing literature how the context of a use case can help a user to make that decision, and we will see that a particularly important case of changing domain size, that of a model trained on a random sample of a full data set, can be ideally represented by a scaled model.